Pier extending over still lake with bird in the sky.

 Click program link for eligibility and additional details.

-Journey: UW Dancing Cultures in Greece
+Move: UW Dancing Cultures in Greece

 Conduct an ethnographic study of dance.
 Examine how dance can be used to create a sense of identity and national belonging.
 Attend workshops.
 Watch performances.
 Dance!
 Look for future offering of this course.